tgstation/tgstation/.github/HARDDEL_GUIDE.md

 ### Sleeping procs

-Any proc that calls `sleep()`, `spawn()`, or some wrapper around that like `walk()` will hang references to any var inside it.
+Any proc that calls `sleep()`, `spawn()`, or anything that creates a seperate "thread" (not technically a thread, but it's the same in these terms.
+Not gonna cause any race conditions tho) will hang references to any var inside it.
 This includes the usr it started from, the src it was called on, and any vars created as a part of processing

 ### Static vars